ihmeuw-demographics/.github/.github/pull_request_template.md

 ### Other Repositories

-* [ ] Did you update any relevant documentation (`README.md`, script headers, wiki pages, internal IHME hub pages etc.)?
+* [ ] Did you update any relevant documentation (`README.md`, script headers, wiki pages, internal IHME hub pages etc.).
+See the [internal team documentation standards](https://hub.ihme.washington.edu/pages/viewpage.action?pageId=101583482).
+* [ ] Do the changes follow the `ihmeuw-demographics` code style guide?
+See the [internal team code style guide](https://hub.ihme.washington.edu/display/DRT/Code+Style+Guide).
+* [ ] Did you test your work with either automated tests or documented manual testing?
+See the [internal team testing standards](https://hub.ihme.washington.edu/display/DRT/Demographics+Testing).
 * [ ] Could someone else on the `ihmeuw-demographics` team replicate or use your work using available documentation?
-* [ ] Did you test your work?
-Either via automated tests or documented manual testing?

 ## Details of PR